NebulousPsychology/sb-components-motor-shield-driver/README.md

 This crate provides an embedded-hal processor agnostic definition of the shield board, as well as an implementation for Rpi4 (rppal)

-Any breakout which can feed the Rpi4 40pin [can map](pin_map.md) may define a board using `sbc_motor_shield::MotorShieldConfigurationBuilder`
+Any breakout which can feed the Rpi4 40pin [can map](pin_map.md) may define a board using `sbc_motor_shield::MotorShieldConfigurationBuilder`.

-`shield_pico::PicoGeeekpiSbcShield` defines the shield for Pico, as mapped by a (possibly now discontinued?) breakout board from [Geeekpi](https://thegeekpi.com).
+One such shield for Pico is `shield_pico::PicoGeeekpiSbcShield`, as mapped by a (possibly now discontinued?) breakout board from [Geeekpi](https://thegeekpi.com).
 Breakouts by Waveshare may map similarly.
-Niche, but demonstrates that mappings for Pico are possible.
+A niche scenario, but demonstrates that mappings for Pico are possible.

 ## Issues